vanbilt/InforPresentation/readme.md

 ###Data Binding

 Aurelia offers several types of binding: one-way, two-way, one-time, and bind.
-As the name implies one-time binding will happen only once, one-way will send data from the ViewModel to the view, but not vise-versa, two-way will also provide a path back to the ViewModel for data and lastly, bind will automatically choose which binding mode to use (two-way for form controls and one-way for most everything else).
+As the name implies one-time binding will happen only once, one-way will send data from the ViewModel to the view, but not vise versa, two-way will also provide a path back to the ViewModel for data and lastly, bind will automatically choose which binding mode to use (two-way for form controls and one-way for most everything else).
 The syntax is simple for each of these - below is both one-way and two-way binding:

 ```html